What is your home country? Are you currently living there or did you relocate?

 Did you study in your country or did you choose another one?

-What were your priorities when choosing a university?
+What were your priorities when choosing the university?

 If you could go back in time, would you have preferred other studies?
 Which?

-How helpful has your experience been when finding a job?
+How helpful has been your international experience when finding a job?